Do you remember when summer holidays meant finally having some days to call your own?

 What makes Transitions so unique?

 The hallmark of Transitions is that the children have ownership of the program.
-Under the guidance of qualified counselors, each group receives a small weekly allowance and bus tickets for outings they organize and plan themselves.
+Under the guidance of qualified counsellors, each group receives a small weekly allowance and bus tickets for outings they organize and plan themselves.
 They make their own rules, plan their time, and manage all aspects of the program.
 In Transitions, children are encouraged to be the “Boss”.
 The end result is a sense of empowerment, faith in their abilities, and a ton of recreational fun.
 The program operates in numerous communities across the City of Ottawa.
-All of our counselors are screened and have High Five and First Aid Training.
-Transitions is a small group program with 8 children per group.
-All groups are supervised by a mature Counselor and an Assistant Counselor.
+All of our counsellors are screened and have High Five and First Aid Training.
+Transitions is a small group program with 8 Juniors and 10 Seniors.
+All groups are supervised by a Head Counsellor and an Assistant Counsellor.
 Emphasis is on organizing off-site activities.

 In Transitions, your child can learn: